-Aspitech is a new style of business based in Adelaide that offers a responsible way to recycle electronics achieving a better environmental and social outcome for South Australia.
+Aspitech is Adelaide's leading electronic recycling facility who offer a responsible way to recycle electronics achieving real environmental and social outcomes for South Australians.

 What is E-Waste?